woodfrog/vse_infty/README.md

 ### Image-text Matching Results

 The following tables show partial results of image-to-text retrieval on COCO and Flickr30K datasets.
 In these experiments, we use BERT-base as the text encoder for our methods.
-This branch provides the code and pre-trained models for using **BiGRU as the text backbone**, please check out to the **```master``` branch** for the code and pre-trained models for using BERT as the text backbone.
+This branch provides the code and pre-trained models for using **BiGRU as the text backbone**, please check out to the [**```master``` branch**](https://github.com/woodfrog/vse_infty) for the code and pre-trained models for using BERT as the text backbone.

+Note that the VSE++ entries in the following tables are the VSE++ model with the specified feature backbones, thus the results are different from the original VSE++ paper.

 #### Results of 5-fold evaluation on COCO 1K Test Split